Post-Election Analysis 2020: Foreign Policy & Diplomacy

 President-elect Biden will understand that he must articulate a new rationale for American engagement in the world, and that he must help build a new consensus around that vision.
 To do so, he will move carefully, and he will attempt to manage expectations in the short term to prevent disappointment as his Administration runs into a recalcitrant and complicated world.

-President-elect Biden will know that in order to have a conversation with the American people about the US purpose in the world, he must do two things: first, he must link his foreign policy to the immediate concerns of the American people; and second, he must have a conversation with the Congress and attempt to forge consensus in a body split under Republican control in the Senate and Democratic control in the House.
-That said, Congress will not be a passive participant in this process, but instead will attempt to shape key aspects of the president-elect's foreign policy.
+President-elect Biden will know that in order to have a conversation with the American people about the US's purpose in the world, he must do two things: first, he must link his foreign policy to the immediate concerns of the American people; and second, he must have a conversation with the Congress.
+A Congress controlled by the Democratic Party will be essential for this conversation to be positive and forward looking.
+That said, Congress will not be a passive participant in this process, but instead will attempt to shape key aspects of the President-elect's foreign policy.

 In order to match his foreign policy with his domestic policy, President-elect Biden will begin by focusing on containing and ending the pandemic, and then addressing its economic consequences.
 To accomplish this, he will: